-Drains are typically placed 3 to 4 feet deep.
+Drains are typically placed 3 to 4 ft deep.
 If possible, drains should be placed above shallow, low permeability layers.
-The minimum depths to avoid damage from heavy equipment are 2 feet for laterals (3 to 6 inch diameter pipes) and 2.5 feet for mains (8 inches or greater diameter pipes).
-Ideally drainage systems would have uniform depth, but field topography and the layout design will determine actual drain depths.
+The minimum depths to avoid damage from heavy equipment are 2 ft for laterals (3 to 6 in. diameter pipes) and 2.5 ft for mains (8 in. or greater diameter pipes).
+Ideally drainage systems would have uniform depth, but field topography and layout decisions will determine actual drain depths.